PeppeL-G/bagawork/docs/src/routes/(default)/implementation/framework/+page.md

 	Framework -- Uses --> FrameworkPage -- Uses --> Page
 </Mermaid>

-`FrameworkApp` and `FrameworkPage` also have access to each other.
+`FrameworkApp` and `FrameworkPage` also have access to each other, and `FrameworkApp` acts as the main entry point.

 ## Using `FrameworkApp` as a context
 `FrameworkApp` does contain "the logic for the app" (as one can expect), but it also serves as a context that contains "global" information.
 Instead of giving other classes the small amount of extra information they actually need, they are given a reference to the `FrameworkApp` instance, so they can obtain whichever information they want from it themselves.

 An example of this are GUI components.
 Some of them need to use `frameworkApp.runtimeSettings.isPreview` to know if they should function the real way, or only in a preview way.
-But instead of giving the components only `runtimeSettings`, they receive the entire `frameworkApp` object.
+But instead of giving the components only the value in `runtimeSettings.isPreview`, they receive the entire `frameworkApp` object.

-This architecture makes the code structure easier to understand; you can always access any information you need from the `frameworkApp` object you have access to, no matter where you write the code 😀
+This architecture makes the code structure easier to understand; you can always access any information you need from the `frameworkApp` object you have access to, no matter where you are in the code (kind of).